Opetushallitus/tarjonta-indeksoija/README.md

 To run tests from command line use commands `lein test` or `lein autotest`

-To run single test from command line use command `lein test konfo-indeksoija-service.elastic-client-test`.
+To run single test from command line use command `lein test kouta-indeksoija-service.elastic-client-test`.

 Tests require that Docker is installed and Docker daemon is up and running.
 It is possible to filter out tests that require Docker by adding filter, ie